How to file for PFML

 Step 1: Individuals will create a Benefit Account (not an employer account) with ESD, provide contact information, confirm Washington state employment (UW’s UBI #: 178019988), leave type requested, dates of the leave, date notice was provided to the UW, and documentation supporting the leave of absence.

 Step 2: ESD will use hours and wage information they receive quarterly from all employers in Washington to determine eligibility.
 ESD will contact the UW to confirm details of the employee’s claim.

 Step 3: Once ESD approves the claim, individuals will submit weekly claims to ESD for the paid benefit.
 In order to best support employees utilizing PFML, the UW allows employees the option of using an approved time off during the same time they are receiving the PFML benefit.
 This is called a “supplemental benefit” and isn’t reported to ESD as wages paid.

-For all leaves except birth or placement of a child, there is a waiting period of up to 7 days before an employee will be eligible for PFML benefits.
+For all leaves except birth or placement of a child or reasons related to a qualified military exigency, there is a waiting period of up to 7 days before an employee will be eligible for PFML benefits.
 Individuals have 12 months from the date of a child’s birth or placement (foster or adoption) to take family leave.
 Eligible employees whose child was born or placed in in 2019 can receive paid benefits beginning Jan.
 1, 2020, for up to 12 months following the birth or placement.

 Important information about supplemental benefits